 Let’s start with the easiest one.

-1. Brainstorm as a team
+1. Brainstorm layout design as a well-oiled team

 Don’t forget that designers are creative people and you will get better results by praising their past work and showing them that they have a very high reputation that they need to maintain by giving feedback on co-workers publication design.